-Number Procedures for Tier 1 Environmental Review ate and file in the ERR written documentation of the determination to conduct a d review.
-The documentation should include: 1 • A description of the activity/project. • A citation of the applicable subsection of 24 CFR § 58.35(a). • Documentation of total estimated activity/project cost.
-2 Complete NEPA Statutory Checklist (e.g., CEST or EA forms in the NEPA Statutory Checklist Form for Environmental Review for Activity/Project that is Categorically Excluded Subject to Section 58.5 Template and the Environmental Assessment for HUD-funded Projects Template).
+Number Procedures for Tier 1 Environmental Review 1 Create and file in the ERR written documentation of the determination to conduct a tiered review.
+The documentation should include: A description of the activity/project.

+Number Procedures for Tier 1 Environmental Review • A citation of the applicable subsection of 24 CFR § 58.35(a).
+Documentation of total estimated activity/project cost.
+2 NEP that Complete NEPA Statutory Checklist (e.g., CEST or EA forms in Appendix B: NEPA Statutory Checklist Form for Environmental Review for Activity/Project that is Categorically Excluded Subject to Section 58.5 Template and Appendix D: Environmental Assessment for HUD-funded Projects Template).
 3 Determine and document in the ERR if there are any circumstances that require compliance with any other Federal laws and authorities, as cited in 24 CFR Part 58.
-4 Con Consult with the necessary regulatory agencies.
-If it is determined that compliance with other environmental laws and regulations is necessary, then proceed with the following in advance of the Tier 2 site-specific review steps in Table 6 : а Create Notice of Intent to Request for Release of Funds (NOI/RROF). b Publish or post NOI/RROF for public review: 5 • Should be available for a minimum of seven (7) days if published and 10 days if posted/mailed. • All comments based on the public notice must be considered and made a part of the ERR.
-If these comments require a revision to the RROF, then the activity/project must be re-evaluated accordingly. С After conclusion of the public comment period and incorporation of comments, the RE sends the RROF and proof of public notice to HUD or
+4 Cons sult with the necessary regulatory agencies. nece s determined that compliance with other environmental laws and regulations is essary, then proceed with the following in advance of the Tier 2 site-specific ew steps in Table 6 : а Create Notice of Intent to Request for Release of Funds (NOI/RROF). b Publish or post NOI/RROF for public review: 5 Should be available for a minimum of seven (7) days if published and 10 days if posted/mailed.
+All comments based on the public notice must be considered and made a part of the ERR.
+If these comments require a revision to the RROF, then the activity/project must be re-evaluated accordingly. С After conclusion of the public comment period and incorporation of comments, the RE sends the RROF and proof of public notice to HUD or DED.
+DED will submit RROFs to HUD through HEROS.
+10 Subrecipients and Successful Applicants will submit RROFs to DED. d A 15-day period commences for HUD or DED to receive objections to the release of funds.